-- 1) The employer shall provide a safe and healthy work environment, including first aid and supplies, appropriate safety equipment and clothing, protective devices for machinery, tools and equipment and the proper level of ventilation, lighting and noise. - 2) The training and education of employees (i.e. safety orientation, hazardous materials, fire and emergency procedures and the safe operation of equipment and tools). - 3) The employer shall develop a program to manage work place hazardous material.
+- The employer shall provide a safe and healthy work environment, including first aid and supplies, appropriate safety equipment and clothing, protective devices for machinery, tools and equipment and the proper level of ventilation, lighting, and noise. - 2) The training and education of employees (i.e., safety orientation, hazardous materials, fire and emergency procedures and the safe operation of equipment and tools). - 3) The employer shall develop a program to manage workplace hazardous material in the workplace.